csabaiBio/physdm/docs/README.md

  - Lecture: Wednesday (at lab time)
  - Lab: Wednesday (North Building 5.56 - Információtechnológiai laboratórium) 10:00-11:45 [***MANDATORY!***]

+#### Personal Q&A

+We are generally available in the afternoon at room 5.103, Northern Building from 13:00 - 16:00 almost every day.
+If you feel that you are stuck or need help with something (guidance, not pair programming) feel free to reach out to us.
+For additional requests email us.

 #### Project suggestions